WYANG008/CS5246SemEval2019Task3/README.md

 It is slightly different than using the micro F scores of the three emotion categories directly.

+## Related Work
+A related work using RCNN can be found [here](https://github.com/zhongpeixiang/SemEval2019-Task3-EmotionDetection).

 ## Acknowledgement
 This code is relying on the work of the following projects: